ekwan/PyPlate/README.md

 enzyme_X = Substance.enzyme(name="Enzyme X")
 ```

-Enzymes are like solids, but are specified in units of activity instead of moles.
-The default density is 1.0.
+Enzymes are like solids, but are specified in *units of activity* instead of moles.
+The default density for substances is 1.0.

 ### Containers